 Behind Observatory Status - From the last telemetry received on September 18th and the telemetry assessment review held on February 24th, main bus voltage is low, 3 out of 11 battery cells are bypassed, attitude remains uncontrolled, rotating about its principal axis of maximum moment of inertia.
 While likely all ~42 kg of hydrazine remains and is frozen, both pressure transducers are not functioning.
 EA mode is enabled and autonomy is disabled.
 The battery charge rate is C/10.
 RF is configured for the +Z LGA at emergency data rates and the range of the expected best lock frequency is known.
 Necessary macro sequences have been tested to allow the peak power tracker in C&DH standby mode to protect the battery.

 These macro sequences will be loaded to EEPROM when the communications supports longer commands.

-Monthly recovery efforts consist of attempting to power on the transmitter for 30 minutes.
+Based on G&C geometric analysis and GSFC modeling, daily recovery efforts begin on August $21^{\rm st}$ utilizing a 70m track which consists of attempting to power on the transmitter for 30 minutes.
 If no carrier signal is detected, battery recovery operations will commence which consist of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off.
-The next recovery tracks will use the DSN uplink array capability on May $13^{\rm th}$ and $14^{\rm th}$.